A new spin on Hurwitz theory and ELSV via theta characteristics: An ELSV-type formula for spin Hurwitz numbers

 \subsection{The CohFT as spin Chiodo class}

 The (non-spin) $(r+1)$-completed cycles single Hurwitz numbers can be expressed in terms of intersection numbers of the Chiodo class \cite{Chi08}, by Zvonkine's $r$-ELSV formula \cite{Zvo06}, proved to be equivalent to topological recursion for these numbers in \cite{SSZ15}.
 The Chiodo class is a cohomological field theory defined via the universal bundle of the moduli space of curves with an $r$-spin bundle, i.e. an $r$-th root of the canonical bundle.
 Recently Chiodo class has been shown to be involved as cohomological representation, sometimes unexpectedly, of over fifteen enumerative problems arising from different branches of mathematics and physics.
-Several of these problems belong to Hurwitz theory, other concern for instance Masur-Veech volumes \cite{ABC19, CMS19}, double ramification cycle \cite{JPPZ17}, Norbury class and volumes of moduli spaces of hyperbolic structures on super Riemann surfaces in relation with JT gravity \cite{SW19}.
-The integrability properties of Chiodo class are investigated in \cite{GLN21}.
+Several of these problems belong to Hurwitz theory, other concern for instance Masur--Veech volumes \cite{ABCDGLW23, CMS23}, double ramification cycle \cite{JPPZ17}, the Norbury class and volumes of moduli spaces of hyperbolic structures on super Riemann surfaces in relation with Jackiw--Teitelboim gravity \cite{SW20}.
+Several properties of the Chiodo class are investigated in \cite{GLN23}.

 In this subsection, we show that the cohomological field theory found in \cref{prop:CohFT:sum:stable:graphs} can be interpreted in a similar way.
 The main difference, as more often in this paper, is the introduction of a sign.
 Let us recall the basic setup, which we specialise to our setting.
-It should be noted that there are three different, but equivalent, constructions of the compactified moduli space of spin bundles: by Jarvis \cite{Jar98,Jar00} using curves with $A_{r}$-singularities at the nodes and relatively torsion-free sheaves, by Caporaso-Casagrande-Cornalba \cite{CCC07} using iterated blowups at nodes (bubbled curves), and by Abramovich-Jarvis and Chiodo \cite{AJ03,Chi08a} using stacky curves with $ \mu_{r}$-automorphisms at the nodes.
-For an excellent introduction into this theory, see Chiodo-Zvonkine \cite{CZ09}.
+It should be noted that there are three different, but equivalent, constructions of the compactified moduli space of spin bundles: by Jarvis \cite{Jar98,Jar00} using curves with $A_{r}$-singularities at the nodes and relatively torsion-free sheaves, by Caporaso--Casagrande--Cornalba \cite{CCC07} using iterated blowups at nodes (bubbled curves), and by Abramovich--Jarvis and Chiodo \cite{AJ03,Chi08a} using stacky curves with $ \mu_{r}$-automorphisms at the nodes.
+For an excellent introduction into this theory, see Chiodo--Zvonkine \cite{CZ09}.

 We fix a positive integer $r$ as above.
 In \cite{Ols07,Chi08a}, the authors construct alternative compactifications of $\mc{M}_{g,n}$ adapted to spin structures.
 In particular, we will need the moduli space of $r$-stable curves, for which the main result for us is stated below.